dbj-data/dbj--simplelog/README.md

 ```cpp
 #define DBJ_SIMPLE_LOG_AUTO_FLUSH
 ```
 Thus we have flush after each write.
 Safe and slow(er).
 If really keen you can build your own fork without this defined.
+Remember you can have MT version of dbj simple log.
+Where logging will not slow you down.

 ## 4. Building the thing

-This is to be built with CL.exe, which in reality means C99, but somewhat undocumented.
-We also use clang-cl as delivered with Visual Studio 2019.
+If this has to be built with CL.exe, in reality thet C99, but somewhat undocumented.
+We rather use `clang[-cl]` as delivered with Visual Studio.

 The rest is history ...